 Parish Nurse Center Resource List from Carroll College.
 This resource list includes many interesting links to information on parish nursing.

 Texas Health Ministries Network.
+(Do not have a website at present.)
 The purpose of the Texas Health Ministries Network is to promote a statewide network for health promotion education and access to resources; provide educational opportunities targeted to members needs; and maintain a database of faith community nurses and health ministers in Texas.
 The target audience is faith community nurses and health ministers, including clergy, social workers, health administrators, and educators.

 Texas Nurses' Association, Capital Area chapter